 At times, Ethan will get a hold of something hot and spicy from a friend at school and wait until he gets home to eat it in case he needs, “A big ole’ glass of water.”
 But, gosh, they love their spicy foods.

-The Dorito Taco Salad fit the bill and everyone loved it.
-Big even mentioned last night that he wished there were more leftovers.
+This salad fit the bill and everyone loved it.
+So much, that the hubs even mentioned last night that he wished there were more leftovers.

 Recipe and printable instructions at the bottom of the post